Almost everyone in Russia adores sunflower seeds - though some people do it secretly.Irina Baranova

 Soviet youth enjoying some seeds.Mikhail Baranov/Global Look Press

 Such attitudes persisted.
-Both during the Soviet period and nowadays, sunflower seeds remained popular but it was and still is quite inappropriate to eat them in the street, spitting the husk everywhere.
+Both during the Soviet period and nowadays, sunflower seeds remained popular but it was and still is quite inappropriate to eat them in the street, spitting the shells everywhere.
 Nothing surprising about it: littering is not welcome anywhere.
 But there is nothing wrong about enjoying a pack of seeds at home.
-Or even in the street, if you carefully dispose of your husks.
+Or even in the street, if you carefully dispose of your shells.

 Russian national football team fans eating sunflower seeds during a game with Costa-Rica.Alexei Filippov/Sputnik